fewTheRememberless/descOrder/README.md

 # Fastly organize messy files in a folder with this Python script

-## Create your virtual environment
+## Create your virtual environment for mecOs
 ```
 python -m venv
 ```
+## Create your virtual environment for Windows
+'''
+python -m venv venv
+'''

 ### Note: Ensure you specify the name venv for the virtual environment when running the command.